 Because pain cannot be objectively measured, some disability attorneys recommend that their clients start a "pain diary" to document their daily struggles with pain.
 If you choose to keep a pain diary, you should note the date, the location and type of pain (burning, aching, stabbing, and so on), the intensity and duration of the pain, and any pain-relieving treatments you attempted.

-Disability claims based on chronic pain conditions such as postherpetic neuralgia can be very challenging.
-An experienced disability attorney can help you provide persuasive evidence of your functional limitations.
-Our Lawyer Directory can help you find a trusted disability attorney in your area.
+Filing a disability claim based on chronic pain conditions such as postherpetic neuralgia can be challenging.
+If you don't feel you can do it on your own, an experienced disability attorney can help you provide persuasive evidence of your functional limitations on your application.